no-more-secrets/parsco/README.md

 Sequences
 ---------
 Many of the combinators in this section are actually higher-order functions.
-They take functions that, when called, produce parser objects and then run those parser objects, typically in some kind of repeated fashion.
+They take functions that, when called (which is typ- ically done in some repeated fashion), produce parser objects to be run.

-A single `parser<T>` object represents a live coroutine, and so it itself cannot be run multiple times; instead, if a combinator needs to run a user-specified parser multiple times, it must accept a function that generates those parsers.
+A single `parser<T>` object represents a live coroutine, and so it itself cannot be run multiple times; instead, if a combinator needs to run a user-specified parser multiple times, it must accept a function that produces those parsers when called.

 ## many
 The `many` parser parses zero or more of the given parser.